the-erin-collective/inanda/README.md

 ## Configuration

-Web Home can be configured for different deployment scenarios using environment variables.
+inanda can be configured for different deployment scenarios using environment variables.

 ### Storage Options